hdShang/arxiv-daily/docs/cs-LG/2025-06-27/papers/250621899v1-advancements-and-challenges-in-continual-reinforcement-learning-a-co.md

 ---
 layout: default
-title: Advancements and Challenges in Continual Reinforcement Learning: A Comprehensive Review
+title: "Advancements and Challenges in Continual Reinforcement Learning: A Comprehensive Review"
 ---

 # Advancements and Challenges in Continual Reinforcement Learning: A Comprehensive Review